FrankVerdi/PypeIt/doc/tutorials/hires_howto.rst

 .. include:: ../include/keck_hires_A.pypeit.rst

-Inspecting this file, we want to make sure that all the frame types were accurately assigned in the :ref:`data_block`.
+Inspecting this file, we want to make sure that all of the frame types were accurately assigned in the :ref:`data_block`.
 If not, these can be fixed by editing the :ref:`pypeit_file` directly; see instructions :ref:`here<data_block>`.
 We can also remove any bad (or undesired) calibration or science frames from the list, by either deleting them altogether or commenting them out with a ``#``.